 Material and Features

 The coconut and bamboo trees do grow fast and easy on the environment.
-The chimes are made of plants which make them easier on the environment and helps in making them very sustainable.
+These DIY bamboo wind chimes are made of plants that make them easier on the environment and helps in making them very sustainable.

-The tubes have been tuned using hand to help them produce high-quality sound ensuring the chimes sound and look great.
+The tubes have been tuned using hand to help them produce high-quality sound ensuring this bamboo wind chimes sound and look great.

-You can always get the chimes being sold at a price which is considered to be around the average price.
-This will make them have an excellent value as they will not overpay for the great chimes set.
+You can always get the chimes being sold at a price that is considered to be around the average price.
+This large bamboo wind chimes will make them have an excellent value as they will not overpay for the great chimes set.

 They have been carved using a hand making them have a great look.

 They mad made out of coconut and bamboo wood.